-If you are planning to move to London for a postgraduate degree or graduate school, you have probably started to think about where to live in London, how much to spend on rent, how to find an apartment, and much more…
+If you are planning to move to London for a postgraduate degree, an MBA, or graduate school, you have probably started to think about where to live in London, how much to spend on rent, how to find an apartment, and much more…

 If student accommodation is not on your radar, we have a quick guide to help you plan and organise your move into a private rental.